ibexa/documentation-developer/docs/guide/multisite/site_factory.md

 ```

 `ibexadesign` defines templates for your sites, so add them before continuing.
-Next, add the configuration for `ibexadesign` on the same level as `ezplatform`:
+Next, add the configuration for `ibexadesign` on the same level as `ibexa`:

 ``` yaml
 ibexa_design_engine: